input-output-hk/cardano-sl/networking/notes/shelley/DeltaQ.md

 leading and trailing edge.
 This allows for an estimation of the s component of delta-Q (latency as a function of the amount of data sent).

+Comment: Duncan

+> We already preserve message boundaries on lightweight channels.

 The `sendAndMeasure` function would send a control code immediately before and immediately after the data itself (leading edge and trailing edge), recording timestamps for each, and the peer would respond with another control code as